 ANSWER: The only place in the New Testament where Immanuel (Emmanuel) is used for Jesus is in the gospel of Matthew.
 The term is used after Joseph's betrothed wife Mary returns to Nazareth after a three-month visit with her cousin.
 Joseph discovers she is three months pregnant and concludes she has committed adultery.
 As he is mulling over what he should do, an angel tells him in a dream not to fear staying married to Mary (Matthew 1:20).
-Matthew then inserts his COMMENTS (and not the words spoken by an angel) regarding the meaning of what occurred.
+Matthew then inserts his COMMENTS (and not the words spoken by an angel) regarding the meaning of Immanuel as it relates to Jesus.

 Bible translations vary regarding the term used for our Savior in Matthew 1:23.
 Most of them, like the NIV, NKJV and HCSB, use the original Hebrew word "Immanuel" (Strong's Concordance #H6005) written by Isaiah.
 Others, like the HBFV and the venerable KJV translation, use "Emmanuel" (Strong's #G1694), which is the Greek form of the word.

 Mary is told directly, by the archangel Gabriel, what to call her firstborn son (Luke 1:31).
 Joseph is also directly informed, by an angel, what the name of the child should be (Matthew 1:21).
 There is no command for Mary or Joseph to call their miraculously conceived child anything but "Jesus" (Greek Iesous, Strong's #G2424, derived from the Hebrew "Joshua" which means, "Jehovah is salvation").